Philip H. Hoff: Life and career

-Hoff was born in Turners Falls, Massachusetts, the son of Agnes (Henderson) and Olaf Hoff, Jr. His father worked in the insurance industry and served two terms in the Massachusetts General Court.
-Philip was a star high school football player, scoring the winning touchdown in Turners Falls High School's 1942 annual game against rival Greenfield High School.
+Hoff was born in Turners Falls, Massachusetts, the son of Agnes (Henderson) and Olaf Hoff, Jr. His father worked in the insurance industry and served two terms in the Massachusetts House of Representatives.
+Hoff was a star high school football player, scoring the winning touchdown in Turners Falls High School's 1942 annual game against rival Greenfield High School.

 Hoff attended Williams College, where he studied English, but postponed graduation for two years in order to serve in World War II.
-He saw combat action during World War II aboard the submarine, USS Sea Dog, which took part in combat patrols throughout the Pacific Ocean theater.
+He enisted in December 1942 and saw combat action during World War II aboard the submarine, USS Sea Dog, which took part in combat patrols throughout the Pacific Ocean theater.
 He attained the rank of Seaman First Class with the rating of quartermaster (the Navy's term for a navigator), and was discharged in 1946.
-He met his wife, Joan Brower, during his naval service and they were married in 1948.
-He later attended Cornell Law School, graduating in 1951.
+He met his wife, Joan Brower, during his naval service and they married in 1948.
+After graduating from Williams College in 1948, he attended Cornell Law School, where he joined the Phi Delta Phi fraternity and graduated in 1951.
+The Hoffs were the parents of four daughters―Susan, Dagny, Andrea, and Gretchen.

 The Hoffs moved to Burlington, Vermont, in 1951, where Hoff began a law practice.
 He also became involved in local politics as a Democrat, and was a founder of the activist group Vermont Democratic Volunteers.
 In addition to serving as a justice of the peace, he was also chairman of the city zoning board.
 Hoff was also an officer of the Chittenden County Bar Association and a member of the Burlington-Lake Champlain Chamber of Commerce board of directors.